rak810/ping-landing-page/README.md

-# Frontend Mentor - Testimonials grid section
+# Frontend Mentor - Ping Coming Soon Page

-This challenge is done using CSS grid.
+This challenge is done using CSS flex.
 All the instructions by Frontend Mentor are available in fm-readme.md and style-guide.md file.

 Live site is deployed [here](https://ping-landing-page-rust.vercel.app/) using [Vercel](https://vercel.com).